 At the original time of fitting, Simon was waiting to get in-stock some new washer spindle seal kits, so I made do with my worn out originals.
 With one thing an another, I hadn’t got around to updating these, so it was time to pop over and do some minor upgrades…

 Simon is always busy working on new ideas and incremental improvements on everything he produces, so It is always great to catch up with him.
 He very kindly helped diagnose and fix an issue with my original VW LHS wiper rod and end joint.
 Over the years the joint had worked loose and become a bit distorted.
 He’s currently working on a really neat solution to resolve this ever happening in the long-term, and generally improve the mechanisms so the amount of (unwanted) movement and wear in the system is greatly reduced, so keep an eye on Buttys Bits for future development updates… 😉

-It reminded me that getting out an about in the bus really is what it’s all about.
+It reminded me that getting out and about in the bus really is what it’s all about.
 I was gutted that I could not get to this year’s Ninove originally, but an unexpected last-minute change in events has changed all that now!
 It was so late, I was not sure it was even still possible!
-Fortunately it was, so after a few rushed emails it was all booked, so looks like the bus buddies will road tripping to Ninove again this year! 🙂
+Fortunately, it was, so after a few rushed emails it was all booked, so looks like the bus buddies will road-tripping to Ninove again this year! 🙂

 It will be great to go road tripping with my bus buddy Ollie again, but this time it will be my first time in my ‘new’ bus… best get sorting my stuff out then, the ferry leaves in a couple of days!